GeeTwentyFive/GHSI/README.md

-GHSI (Gee's Hidden Source Installer) is a program which installs a modified version of Hidden: Source along with it's dependencies (Source SDK Base 2006).
+GHSI (Gee's Hidden Source Installer) is a program which installs a modified version of Hidden: Source.
 The modifications:
 - Optimized graphical settings for seeing the Hidden
 - Optimized network settings for physkilling and other tricks involving props